 Using crazy and bad fonts in your emails can create a bad impression.
 So always try to use regular or common font style and size when formulating an email to make it professional.

-There you have it: a full guide to help you write a professional email.
+There you have it: a full guide on how to write a professional email.
 Now you can write a good written professional email with high chances of getting a good response.
 Make sure to bookmark this guide for future use or share on social media to help out others as well!

 How to Write a Professional Email: The Ultimate Guide